-Objective Strengths Weaknesses Opportunities Threats Objective: We will improve pupil outcomes in secondary schools particularly Capped 9 scores and 5A-A GCSEs.
-Reporting has been suspended nationally during 2021-22 for the following measures shown in red: By July 2023, 70% of secondary schools will have an average capped 9-point score above 385 (this was 27% in July 2019) and 40% will have an average score above 400 (this was 9% in 2019).
-Through increased challenge and support from the Council, nine secondary schools will have above 20% of pupils with 5A-A GCSEs (this was 4 schools in 2019), eight secondary schools above 22% pupils with 5A - A GCSEs (this was one in 2019) and two secondary schools above 25% by July 2024.
-The Powys County Council School Service has performed well during 2021-22.
-A key achievement has been the continued progress that has been made in addressing the five recommendations made by the Estyn report of September 2019.
-These were wide ranging in scope and much work has been achieved with regards to transformation, service delivery in schools to drive improvement across learner entitlement and outcomes for the children and young Following the dissolution of ERW, Powys and Ceredigion have formed a partnership to facilitate collaborative working on school improvement priorities which is underpinned by a Memorandum of Understanding that has been in place since September 2021.
-Future planning for improvement of provision- Building Capacity for School Improvement and the Delivery of the National Mission for Education Opportunities for improvement of performance in response to the COVID-19 pandemic have been identified and escalated as appropriate
+Objective Strongths Wooknossos Opportunitios Throate Objective: We will improve pupil outcomes in secondary schools particularly Capped 9 scores and 5A-A GCSEs.
+StrengthsReporting has been suspended nationally during 2021-22 for the following measures shown in red:By July 2023, 70% of secondary schools will have an average capped 9-point score above 385 (this was 27% in July 2019) and 40% will have an average score above 400 (this was 9% in 2019).Through increased challenge and support from the Council, nine secondary schools will have above 20% of pupils with 5A-A GCSEs (this was 4 schools in 2019), eight secondary schools above 22% pupils with 5A - A GCSEs (this was one in 2019) and two secondary schools above 25% by July 2024.The Powys County Weaknesses OpportunitiesFollowing the dissolution of ERW, Powys and Ceredigion have formed a partnership to facilitate collaborative working on school improvement priorities which is underpinned by a Memorandum of Understanding that has been in place since September 2021.Future planning for improvement of provision- Building Capacity for School Improvement and the Delivery of the National Mission for EducationOpportunities for improvement of performance in response to the COVID-19 pandemic have been identified and escalated as appropriate Threats

 Objective Strengths Weaknesses Opportunities Threats

 people in the County.
 In

 their 2021 Report

 following monitoring Local Council causing

 significant concern [Link],

 following the most recent

 core inspection, it was found that 'overall,

 leaders have worked well

 with stakeholders and

 partners to make strong

 progress against all recommendations.
 Powys

 County Council is judged

 to have made sufficient

 progress in relation to the recommendations

 following the most recent

 core inspection.
 As a

 result, Her Majesty's Chief Inspector is removing the

 Council from the category

 of local authorities

 causing significant concern'.
 Estyn, 2021

-concern.
-Estyn, 2021
+2011001111 201311, 2021

 All statutory and non-

 statutory services to the public and schools have

 been maintained

 throughout the pandemic.

 The 2021 -22

 Headteacher Perception

 survey received 44

 responses representing a 52% response rate; this

 was a decrease on the

 previous year's response

 rate of 63%.

 Some key findings:

+80% of respondents falt

 89% of respondents felt that children and young

 people achieve well in

 Powys.
 Comparative

 figures for this question include 84% in 2020-21

 and 13% in 2019-20.

-0000 of many states of 10

-93% of respondents felt that schools in Powys
+93% of respondents felt

+that schools in Powys

 provides a good

-education for children and
+education for children and young people, which is a

 young people, which is a